Promoting access to mental health and behavioral health services for children and youth most at risk.

 The Collaboration Council partners with agencies that deliver youth and family-driven culturally competent services and support for youth with behavioral health challenges to promote success in school, strengthen bonds in the family, and develop ways of coping and overcoming emotional and behavioral problems.

-Pathway to Services helps children and their families connect with community-based services and support in Montgomery County.
+Pathways to Services helps children and their families connect with community-based services and support in Montgomery County.
 Pathways works with families with Medical Assistance, private insurance, or no insurance.

 CONTACT US